National Company for Rail Transport: Nationalisation

 After 1879, France divided the railway lines being built into categories of local interest or of general interest, with only the latter being eligible to receive state funding.
 The 18 July 1879 decree defined the extent of some "general interest" lines and ordered the construction of a further 1747 km of railways to expand the existing network.
-Between 1879 to 1906, the following lines (or parts of them) were finished, totalling 2035 km:
+Between 1879 and 1906, the following lines (or parts of them) were finished, totalling 2035 km: